s0d3s/tg-long-req/README.md

 **manual**

-Copy the "TgReqClass.php" to the project dir and:
+Copy the "TgLongReq.php" to the project dir and:

-    include_once('TgReqClass.php');
+    include_once('TgLongReq.php');

 ## Simple use